raspiblitz/raspiblitz/dietpi/Odroid_HC1_HC2.md

 https://dietpi.com/downloads/images/DietPi_OdroidXU4-ARMv7-Stretch.7z
 * Burn it to the SD with [Etcher](https://www.balena.io/etcher/)

+* Insert the SD card, connect the HDD, the network cable and power supply to boot up the Odroid:

 * In the desktop terminal on Linux / MacOS or Putty on Windows:
 `ssh root@[IP-OF-DIETPI]`